Telematics devices, or "black boxes" are often used by young drivers to get cheaper car insurance.

 You’ll usually need to show the mechanic your driving licence and your car’s logbook or V5C form.
 (That’s just to prove you’ve passed your test and own the car. 🚗)

-If you don’t have your car’s VC5 yet, you’ll need another document that proves you actually bought the car.
+If you don’t have your V5C yet, you’ll need another document that proves you actually bought the car.

-If you use a plug-in device instead of a black box, there’s no need for installation.
-You can just plug it into your car yourself.
+If you have a plug-in device instead of a black box, you can just plug it into your car yourself.

 Drivers that are more likely to get into an accident and make a claim are considered "high-risk" and tend to pay more for car insurance.